 Import duty hike - ASMA had urged the government to reduce import duty on primary aluminium to 2.5%, remove duty on scrap, increase duty on downstream products to 20% from 7.5% and remove aluminum from all FTAs to protect the domestic industry from cheap imports KOLKATA: Aluminium Association of India has appealed to the government to increase import duties on aluminium products to curb imports in the interest for both primary and downstream players.

-“Currently 60% of country’s aluminium demand is being met through imports,” AAI said adding, India has become a dumping ground of aluminium & scrap due to global trade war as US imposed 10% import duty on aluminium and China imposed 25% duty on US scrap resulting diversion of global scrap supply chain towards India,” AAI said.
+“Currently 60% of the country’s aluminium demand is being met through imports,” AAI said adding, India has become a dumping ground of aluminium & scrap due to the global trade war as the US imposed a 10% import duty on aluminium and China imposed 25% duty on US scrap resulting diversion of global scrap supply chain towards India,” AAI said.

 Your email address will not be published.
 Required fields are marked *